SergiyKonrad/MERN-book-library-app/README.md

 | `/random-book`         | GET    | Fetch a random book                |
 | `/random-book-delayed` | GET    | Fetch a delayed random book        |
 | `/add-book/:workId`    | POST   | Add a book from Open Library by ID |

+- **Possibility to Import from Open Library**
+  POST a new book by entering the Open Library Work ID to `http://localhost:5000/add-book/:workId`.

 ## Acknowledgments